 The group of researchers have continued to work on participatory research projects, and are currently working on a project focused on the needs and perspective of black and minority ethnic women in particular.
 They have also developed a training pack and marketing campaign on the importance of good communication skills and empathy and the impact it has on women and their families for NHS staff.

-The short version of the report can be found here.
+The short version of the report can be downloaded below.